ndebuhr/cloud-native-workstation/README.md

 * YOUR_DOMAIN:1313 for Development web server
     * e.g. `hugo serve -D --bind 0.0.0.0 --baseUrl YOUR_DOMAIN` in Code Server
 * YOUR_DOMAIN:3000 for Code Server IDE
-* YOUR_DOMAIN:3003 for HackMD markup notes
 * YOUR_DOMAIN:4444 for Selenium Grid hub
 * YOUR_DOMAIN:6080 for Ubuntu+Chrome Selenium node
-* YOUR_DOMAIN:6901 for Kdenlive video editor
 * YOUR_DOMAIN:8080 for Keycloak administration
-* YOUR_DOMAIN:8090 for Kdenlive audio stream
 * YOUR_DOMAIN:8888 for Jupyter data science notebook
 * YOUR_DOMAIN:9000 for SonarQube
 * YOUR_DOMAIN:8081 for Apache Guacamole (default login guacadmin:guacadmin)